Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Minimax Regret Distributionally Robust Learning

 \subsection{Flexible Two-step Estimation Procedure}

-Given the identification result in Theorem~\ref{thm:ident:regret}, we can directly estimate the minimax CATE model $f_{\operatorname{regret}}^*(\cdot)$ using the observed data.
-The estimation procedure consists of two steps: (1) estimate each site-specific CATE model, \( \tau^{(s)}(\cdot) \) for \( s=1, \ldots, S \); and (2) solve for the optimal aggregation weights \( \q^* \), then obtain the final robust CATE model as an ensemble of the site-specific CATE models.
+Given the population-level identification result in Theorem~\ref{thm:ident:regret}, we now describe a practical plug-in estimator of the minimax regret CATE model based on the observed data.
+The oracle characterization in Section~\ref{subsec:idenresults} concerns the target population solution induced by the true source-site CATEs, whereas the estimation procedure replaces those unknown CATEs by flexible site-specific estimators learned from data.
+Our estimator proceeds in two steps: (1) estimate each site-specific CATE model, \( \tau^{(s)}(\cdot) \) for \( s=1, \ldots, S \) and (2) solve for the optimal aggregation weights \( \q^* \), yielding the final robust CATE model as an ensemble of the estimated site-specific CATE models.

-The key advantage of our robust CATE estimator is that it allows the use of any available machine learning algorithm to estimate site-specific CATEs \citep[see, e.g.,][]{hahn2020bayesian,imai2013estimating,kennedy2023towards,kunzel2019metalearners,nie2021quasi,wager2018estimation}.
+A key advantage of our robust CATE estimator is that it allows the use of any available machine learning algorithm to estimate site-specific CATEs \citep[see, e.g.,][]{hahn2020bayesian,imai2013estimating,kennedy2023towards,kunzel2019metalearners,nie2021quasi,wager2018estimation}.
 Each source-site CATE can be estimated independently, potentially using different methods across sites.
 In addition, unlike other distributed learning methods, our two-step estimation procedure avoids the need to share individual-level data across sites \citep{sagawa2019distributionally,hu2018does} or employ iterative optimization \citep{deng2020distributionally,mo2024minimax}.
 Therefore, our approach is both communication efficient and privacy-preserving.

 Formally, to estimate \( \tau^{(s)}(\cdot) \) using observed data, we impose the standard assumptions of unconfoundedness and positivity in the CATE estimation literature. \begin{assumption}[Identifiability within a source site] For each site $s\in[S]$, we assume that \begin{enumerate}[label=(\alph*)] \item \textit{Unconfoundedness}: $Y^{(s)}_i\left(a\right) \indep A^{(s)}_i \mid \X^{(s)}_i=\x$ \item \textit{Positivity}: $\exists$ $\epsilon>0$ such that $\epsilon<\Prob(A^{(s)}_i = a\mid \X^{(s)}_i=\x)<1-\epsilon$, for $a\in\{0,1\}$ \end{enumerate} \end{assumption} Assumption~\ref{ass:unconfound:overlap} ensures that within each site, the CATE model \( \tau^{(s)}(\cdot) \) is identifiable and can be consistently estimated using its locally observed data alone.